-We shared the ultimate office Christmas party playlist earlier this week, so to continue with the festive theme we’re switching our attention to the all-time greatest Christmas movie soundtracks.
+Here are our all-time greatest Christmas movie soundtracks!
 We’ve included classic Christmas films and a few that don’t seem to capture the holiday spirit, but in fact have soundtracks that’ll fill you with a warming festive glow.
 We’ve left no stone unturned in our search for the best Christmas music in the movies: the chosen films span the golden years of Hollywood right up to the present day.
 Each of the films on this list contains music that’s either quintessentially Christmas or an interesting twist on the meaning of Christmas.

 Movies are an integral part of the Christmas experience; what else is there to do when you’ve got a bellyful of turkey, booze, chocolate and Christmas pudding other than soak in an easy to digest film that teaches you all about the true meaning of Christmas.
 If nothing else, sticking on a Christmas film will distract the kids for a couple of blessed hours, leaving you free to spend a pleasantly soporific afternoon drowsing off the excess.

-We’re not quite ready to share the rundown of our favourite Christmas movies just yet (Entertainment Nation HQ is sharply divided on what to rank as number one…), but prepare yourself for an intense hit of nostalgia thanks to the best Christmas movie soundtracks… ever!
+If you love Christmas movies as much as we do, prepare yourself for an intense hit of nostalgia thanks to the best Christmas movie soundtracks… ever!

 The spine-tingling vocals of Aled Jones are like a portal back to childhood, to the wonder you felt the first time you saw the snowman take flight and soar through winter skies – and to the inconsolable sadness of that nasty business at the end.
 Still makes us tear up to this day.